teemu-hakala/debugging-masterclass/README.md

 Let's go ahead and open from the application menu bar at the top `File->New Window (⇧⌘N)` to work with.

  - Select the newly opened window and do `File->Open... (⌘O)` and navigate to the directory which holds the files you wish to debug.
- >Tip: Use ⌘↑ to navigate to the parent directory.
+ >Tip: Use ⌘↑ to navigate to the parent directory while selecting the directory in the Finder pop up.

- - In  the Explorer view project directory should appear as the root of the Workspace.
+ - In  the Explorer view your project directory should appear as the root of the Workspace.
 This is important so that later in the .json files we can call this as ${workspaceFolder}.

  [**Quick video of creating the following template configuration files**](https://vimeo.com/659664828)